Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 * question 2

-* Do we need transparency for code audits, security checks, or compliance.
+* Do we need transparency for code audits, security checks, or compliance?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*